Imburse-Payments/imburse-payments.github.io/pages/getting-started/account-management.md

-`account-api-key-write` | API Key Management read + write access `account-tenant-read` | Tenant Management read access `account-tenant-write` | Tenant Management read + write access
+`account-api-key-write` | API Key Management read + write access `account-tenant-read` | Tenant Management read access `account-tenant-write` | Tenant Management read + write access `account-tenant-approval` | Users can approve new Tenant requests.<br/><br/>Only applies to Accounts that have `tenantCreationRequiresApproval` set to `true`

-An Account API Key can have multiple roles assigned to provide the access needed.
+An Account API Key can have multiple roles assigned to provide the required access.

 ##### Adding an Account API Key
 When adding an API Key, the response from the API will contain the new Private Key value.
 This Private Key will only be issued once and should be stored securely.